-Mixed vegetable and sprouts kootu is a simple and delicious dish prepared with lentils, mixed vegetables, sprouts and ground coconut paste.
-It's a great way to add plenty of vegetables and sprouts into your diet—and sneak in more vegetables in your kids' diets, as well.
+This simple and delicious kootu is great for adding more vegetables and sprouts to your diet—and for sneaking more veggies into your kids' diets, too.
 Packed with protein, vitamins, and minerals, this dish is satisfying and easy to make.
 It pairs well with rice with some ghee, or with chapatis.

 |Prep time||Cook time||Ready in||Yields|